athertoncapital/project4_racing_cubes/README.md

 Added a sun object placed at an arbitrary point in space (Enrique)

+May 1st, 2016.

+Added controls for AI Tank 2 and 3.
+T,F,G,H and W,A,S,D are used respectively
+NOTE: W & S were used for fly and dive of designer tank.
+Those have been replaced to Z and X

 TODO:
 We need more arts to decorate the scene!